zilvinasbin/has_domintell/README.md

 * __type: BIR__ - Ordinary light using domintell DBIR modules
 * __type: DIM__ - Dimmer using Domintell DDIM modules
-* __module__ -  domintell module ID, can be found printed on module, or through domintell configuration app
+* __module__ -  domintell module ID (Hex), can be found printed on module, or through domintell configuration app.
+Please note that Domintell have changed Hex IDs to Decimal in their app. *You need to convert it back to Hex and use in this configuration.*
 * __channel: 1, 2, 3__ - Output number of Dimintell module (depends on how many output module has)
 * __name__ - Friendly name (will be visible in Home Assistant)
 * __location__ - Location of a sensor, output (Currently Not used for Home Assistant)